Benkler/SimulationAutomation/README.md

 ## Preface

 This project contains a tool to automatically run Palladio experiments in parallel by separately deploying each experiment on a Kubernetes cluster.
 The  [ExperimentAutomation][ExperimentAutomation]  is already provided as docker container.
 The aim of this project is to write an intelligent RestClient that is able to receive the experiment files, set up and start a Kubernetes pods containing the mentioned docker container and finally collect the simulation data.
+The client itself should also run in a Kubernetes pods to be fully scalable.

 Therefore, the following steps were necessary: